Downloading with BitTorrent

 Unzipping the Files

-Installing the Map
+Installing the Map on an SD-card

 - Insert your SD-card into your SD-card reader.
 If you don't have an SD-card reader you can connect your Garmin GPS to your computer with a USB cable.
 Make sure that the SD-card is in the GPS unit before you plug it into the computer.